CreativUsername/server-information/modlist.md

 This is a list of fabric mods currently installed on the server.
 None of these need to be downloaded for you to join the server or for the mods to work as intended.
+Server/client support is mostly taken from the mod's modrinth page (if it has one) and may not be completely accurate in regards to the server.

 0 = unsupported, 1 = optional, 2 = required, ? = unknown